FRC-Team-9003/2024-Documents/Subsystems.md

 ### Elevator
 - Neo (20)
 - limit switches top and bottom
+- break wil be on
 ### Climbers 1 and 2
 - Neo
     - left (30)
     - right (31)
 - should operate separately
+- break will be on
 ### Shooter
 - bottom Neo (40)
 - top Neo (41)